 These underlings should also help to generate the story of the villain.
 They may not be as loyal as your villain believes they are.
 The underlings may give away secrets that the villain has entrusted them with, or some knowledge about the villain.
 The players may not have been aware of the villain’s existence until they slew a few goblins in a cave that just so happened to have a secret message in their belongings.

 If you intend for this villain to be an important villain in your campaign you’re not going to want to throw everything that you’ve got at the party the first time they encounter the villain.
-In fact, they may not encounter your villain for a long time in the campaign.
+They may not encounter your villain for a long time in the campaign.
 I love sprinkling hints, secrets, and rumors throughout my campaign that point to the powerful and frightening adversaries that the party will eventually encounter.

-By slowly feeding this information to the party you will constantly build-up the expectations for the eventual encounter.
+By slowly feeding this information to the party you will constantly build up the expectations for the eventual encounter.
 The players will look forward to it, and you will do your best to deliver.
 Here are a few of my favorite methods of creating build-up for my villains.

 The Low and Slow Method